opentap/opentap/doc/Developer Guide/Getting Started in Visual Studio/Readme.md

 </ItemGroup>
 ```

-### Versioning Assemblies with OpenTapGitAssistedAssemblyVersion
+### Versioning Assemblies with OpenTapSetAssemblyVersion

 If you are already using [Git Assisted Versioning](../Plugin%20Packaging%20and%20Versioning/Readme.html#git-assisted-versioning), you can automatically version your DLLs during build.
 To do so, set the following options in a property group in your .csproj file: